knighttower/JsUtilities/packages/bootstrap-mini/README.md

     --- Widht special: w-25, w-33, w-50, w-66, w-75, w-100 (25%, 33%, 50%, 66%, 75%, 100%)
     -- Height (h-) increments in 10, ex: h-10, h-20, h-30, etc... up to 100% and 'vh' for viewport height
     -- Zindex (z-) increments in 10, ex: z-10, z-20, z-30, etc... up to 50
+    -- Colums: col-mob-{number}, col-tab-{number}, col-desk-{number} (ex: col-mob-6, col-tab-4, col-desk-3) (note that this columns only apply to the respective screen size and do not cascade)

 -   Screen Sizes: